 What is product adoption?

 Product adoption is the process of user (or customer) activation for a web or mobile application.
-It can be a measurement over time, such as monthly active users (MAU), or as a rate relative to signups for your product over a given period.
-(237 characters)

 Why does product adoption matter?

 With the shift to subscription-based software licensing, product engagement–and specifically product adoption–has become much more critical than it was in the on-prem era.
 Product managers have always focused on improving the customer experience, but promoting activation early is more important than ever in SaaS, where software products are purchased every month.